 Here we have a high-quality dual fuel generator that can put out a whole lot of power, plus it comes with some neat features.

-This particular generator, as implied by the name of it, puts out up to 11,500 watts of energy, which should be more than enough to power a variety of appliances simultaneously, such as televisions, refrigerators, AC units, and more.
+As implied by its name, this particular generator puts out up to 11,500 watts of energy, which should be more than enough to simultaneously power various appliances, such as televisions, refrigerators, AC units, and more.

-This generator is a bit large and heavy, but it also comes with large never-flat wheels, as well as a pulling handle to ensure maximum portability.
+This generator is a bit large and heavy, but it also comes with large never-flat wheels and a pulling handle to ensure maximum portability.

-Something you may also appreciate is the electric push start, so you don’t have to spend forever trying to get it running.
-Simply push the button and it turns on, just like that.
+You may also appreciate the electric push start, so you don’t have to spend forever trying to get it running.
+Simply push the button, and it turns on, just like that.

 4. Champion 3800-Watt Portable Dual Fuel Generator